 A comprehensive examination will be required to find the causes of your shoulder pain.
 Your doctor will look for physical abnormalities, swelling, deformity or muscle weakness, and check for tender areas.
 He or she will observe your shoulder range of motion and strength.

 Your doctor may order specific tests to help identify the cause of your pain and any other problems.

 - X-rays.
 These pictures will show any injuries to the bones that make up your shoulder joint.

-Magnetic resonance imaging (MRI) and ultrasound.
-Thes imaging studies create better pictures of soft tissues.
-It may help your doctor identify injuries to the ligaments and tendons surrounding your shoulder joint.
+- Magnetic resonance imaging (MRI) and ultrasound.
+These imaging studies create better pictures of soft tissues.
+MRI may help your doctor identify injuries to the ligaments and tendons surrounding your shoulder joint.

 - Computed tomography (CT) scan.
 This tool combines x-rays with computer technology to produce a very detailed view of the bones in the shoulder area.

-Electrical studies.
-Your doctor may order a tests, such as the EMG (electromyogram), to evaluate nerve function.
+- Electrical studies.
+Your doctor may order a test, such as an EMG (electromyogram), to evaluate nerve function.

-Arthrogram.
+- Arthrogram.
 During this x-ray study, dye is injected into the shoulder to better show the joint and its surrounding muscles and tendons.
 It may be combined with an MRI.

 - Arthroscopy.
 In this surgical procedure, your doctor looks inside the joint with a fiber-optic camera.
 Arthroscopy may show soft tissue injuries that are not apparent from the physical examination, x-rays, and other tests.
 In addition to helping find the cause of pain, arthroscopy may be used to correct the problem.

 Treatment generally involves rest, altering your activities, and physical therapy to help you improve shoulder strength and flexibility.
 Common sense solutions such as avoiding overexertion or overdoing activities in which you normally do not participate can help to prevent shoulder pain.

 - Your doctor may prescribe medication to reduce inflammation and pain.
 If medication is prescribed to relieve pain, it should be taken only as directed.